edunad/free-internet-break-filters/README.md

 ## Contributing
 > "This concept is flawed!"
+- It's great you found a flaw!
+This is only a concept, it's far from being the perfect solution.
-- Feel free to create a pull request with a different proposition / concept, on how to solve this problem!
-This is only a concept, it's far from perfect.
+- Feel free to create a pull request with a different proposition / concept and place it inside a file on this repository, then add that file to the **Different propositions**.